openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 *Selectors*. *Services* are assigned their own IP address and many ports and protocols can be mapped.

-Now that we understand the basics of what a *Service* is, let's take a look at the *Service* that was created for the image that we just deployed.
+Now that you understand the basics of what a *Service* is, let's take a look at the *Service* that was created for the image that you just deployed.
 In order to view the *Services* defined in your *Project*, enter in the following command:

 ``oc get services``{{execute}}